kkorzen/coin-recognition-pln/README.md

 # About
 This project, as mentioned in the Introdcution focuses on recognition and identification of coins, specifically PLN (Polish Zloty New) denominal.
-All the code written was to related to a total of three libraries:
+All the code written was related to a total of three libraries:
 - OpenCv
 - numpy
 - cvzone (which is a wrapper library for OpenCV)